If you need a long HDMI cable run to your TV or other device, there are several options to get them connected.

 How well the signal is will depend on the cable quality and the sending device.

 Most setups can send a good HDMI signal 45-50 feet before there is a problem and, in some cases, farther.

-If you only need a cable run of 50 foot or less here is a quality HDMI cable I have used and worked well for me.
+If you only need a cable run of 50 feet or less, here is a quality HDMI cable I have used and worked well for me.

 Example 50 Foot HDMI Cable on Amazon

 The quality of the TV and sending device can also make a difference how far the cable length can transfer data.